Your first step to making your WFH lifestyle work for you

-One of the things I learned from working-from-home while taking care of my kid was that no matter what age they are in they would always need playtime sessions with you for social interactions and development.
+One of the things I learned while taking care of my kid is that they would always need playtime sessions with you for social interactions and development.
 Reading books to my baby was one of my favourite home activities.
 I would always read parenting and advertising books to her.
-But as she turns into a playful infant to a toddler, I started giving her age appropriate educational toys that we play together during those 15-minute breaks.
+But as she turns into a playful infant to a toddler, I started giving her age-appropriate educational toys that we play together during those 15-minute breaks.
 It’s like hitting two birds with one stone.

 Use online tools to make your work easier

-Back in the day, we are limited to using paid productivity and office software to help us with our office work.
-Today, there are so many free and paid online tools that will help you work efficiently while saving you time.
-I for one uses those scheduling and calendar apps that send notification about my appointments and meetings.
-You can also check out this list of online tools that I personally use to help me with my digital consultancy business.
+Back in the day, we are limited to using paid office software to help us with our office work.
+Today, there are so many free online tools to help you work efficiently.
+I, for one, use those scheduling and calendar apps that send notification about my appointments and meetings.
+You can also check out this list of online tools that I use to help me with my digital consultancy business.

 Recharge with a 20-minute afternoon nap with your baby